• Skip to primary navigation

 Again, it’s certainly not an exhaustive list, but it’s hard to imagine any other critical sounds that a deaf person might need to hear.
 Apple’s done a great job of hitting all the most important sounds, making the feature a great addition to the platform.

-How to enable Sound Recognition in iOS 14
+How to Enable Sound Recognition on iPhone

 On the next screen, tap the switch to turn Sound Recognition on.